diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 ### Actions Available on Pair RDDs
-As with the transformations, all of the traditional actions available on the base RDD are also available on pair RDDs.
+`As with the transformations, all of the traditional actions available on the base RDD are also available on pair RDDs`.
 Some additional actions are available on pair RDDs to take advantage of the key/value nature of the data; these are listed in Table 4-3.
 **Table 4-3.
 Actions on pair RDDs (example ({(1, 2), (3, 4), (3, 6)}))**

 Function name   |Example                                |Result                                           |Purpose